artilleryio/arrivals/README.md

 # arrivals

-**Purpose**: Use this library to model the arrival of events in a system.
+`arrivals` models arrival events in a system, e.g.:

-**For example**: Model the arrival of visitors to a website; incoming phone calls to an exchange; spawning of ghosts in your Pacman clone.
+- visitors arriving to use a website
+- incoming phone calls to an exchange
+- ghosts spawning in Pacman

-This library was originally developed for use in [Minigun](https://artillery.io/minigun).
+This library was originally developed for use in [Artillery](https://artillery.io/), a modern load testing toolkit.
-Minigun is a modern load-testing tool with a focus on usability.

 ## Usage

 `npm install arrivals`

-Two models of arrival processes are available: [Poisson](http://en.wikipedia.org/wiki/Poisson_process) and Uniform.
+Two models of arrival processes are available: [Poisson](http://en.wikipedia.org/wiki/Poisson_process) and Uniform (arrivals at a specified constant rate).

 ```javascript